MaterializeInc/materialize/doc/developer/design/20230225_compute_introspection_schema.md

 vs. `mz_cluster_replica_frontiers`.
 However, the names do not make it clear what the distinction is.

-#### Redundant `mz_` in names.

-Every relation's name begins with `mz_`.
-This is redundant, because anyone querying these relations probably already understand that they are using Materialize.
-Even if not, they are already in a namespace called `mz_internal`.

 ### Suggested fixes for schema inconsistencies

 * All per-worker relations should have a corresponding "global" view